stisa/nwasm/README.md

 Since `assert` is not currently implemented, you can make do with js's `assert`, eg `proc check[T](x:T) {.header:"glue", importc:"assert".}`.
 If your implementation is particularly complex, please consider also adding an explanation in the notes.

+See also the [github project](https://github.com/stisa/nwasm/projects/1) for some ideas on what to do.